gabrielriviere999-commits/portfolio/README.md

 To display the site menu, click on the top left button ≡ :
 - Rechercher : opens the file search page.
 - Rechercher (nouvel onglet) : opens the file search page in a new browser tab.
+- Rechercher (popup) : opens the file search page in a popup window.
 - Liste des fichiers : opens the file browser page.
 - Mode sombre : activates/deactivates the dark mode of the main site.
 - Soutenir le site : opens the donation page.